epangelias/paracelsus/README.md

 - Multilingual, at least for the chats
 - error reporting
 - Paracelsus randomly follows up to user and send push notification
+- Make init.js in an island
+- Allow methods on global, make user a separate signal within it